 Real estate prices are much less transparent than gold prices.
 Sure, you can see the listing price, but the price is always up for negotiation, and if there are many buyers, you risk a bidding war, driving up the prices.
 Accessing historical prices for a property is sometimes more difficult, and finding out what upgrades or damages a property has incurred during its life typically requires an inspection, and even then you won’t know exactly what’s hiding behind the walls.

-With real estate, you also don’t know the current value of your investment — you cannot simply go online and see the price like you can with gold.
+With real estate, you also don’t know the current value of your investment — you cannot simply contact a dealer and request a quote like you can with gold.

 For price transparency, gold wins!